-The Applicant shall identify key CTE individuals, programs, and activities that will play a significant role in meeting or exceeding the 2014-2015 target for each core indicator.
+The Applicant shall identify key CTE individuals, programs, and activities that will play a significant role in meeting or exceeding the 2016-2017 target for each core indicator.
+If citing the same program or activity for more than one core indicator, the Applicant shall make clear its relevance to each core indicator.

 An Applicant that has failed to meet the target for a core indicator in each of the last three years shall identify a minimum of three programs or activities.

-Entry Format: Campus Location (if applicable), Program, Individual, or Activity " Justification for Activity
+Entry Format: Campus Location (if applicable), Program - Individual, or Activity " Justification for Activity

-Bluebonnet Campus - Automotive Technology Program - This AAS program had the largest CTE enrollment of women during the previous academic year, and in the College's analysis of dual credit offerings and other student support and outreach activities, the program showed the greatest potential to attract and retain women and other special student populations.
+Bluebonnet Campus - Automotive Technology Program - This AAS program had the largest CTE enrollment of women during the previous academic year, and in the College's analysis of dual-credit offerings and other student support and outreach activities, the program showed the greatest potential to attract and retain women and special populations students.